Course - Communication - IDG2009

 Further on evaluation

-Compulsory assignments will have to be passed to be able to take the exam.
+- Compulsory assignments will have to be approved to be able to take the final exam

 Required previous knowledge

-The course is limited to students in the programs Bachelor in Interaction Design and Bachelor in Web Development.
+The course is limited to students in the programs Bachelor in Interaction Design, Bachelor in Graphic Design and Bachelor in Web Development.

 Credits: 7.5 SP